Property on your list of favourites? Looking to organise a second viewing?

 When viewing a property for the second time, you need to look closely at every aspect of it.
 Watch out for anything that you might have missed last time!

-Here’s our list of what to look out for:
+Here’s our list of what to look out for and questions to ask when viewing a house:

 - Listen out for unwanted noises.
 Hopefully you can come back at a different time, so you can see how the environment around the house changes throughout the day.
 Listen for any unpleasant sounds.
 Think roads, trains, and construction sites.